Disclosures

 Bottom line

-Yes, you can use a personal loan for investing as long as the terms and conditions of the loan allow it.
-But you need to make sure the investment will return more money than the loan costs you.
-And it’s important to make sure the investment has a low risk of failing; otherwise, you could end up in debt.
+While you can use a personal loan for investing as long as the terms and conditions of the loan allow it, you need to make sure the investment will return more money than the loan costs you.
+And it’s important to make sure the investment has a low risk of failing.
+Otherwise, you could end up in debt.

 Borrowing money to invest is typically best for advanced investors who feel comfortable taking the risk of potentially losing money.
-If you can’t afford to lose money, you probably should not take out a loan to invest and instead should focus on making consistent investments with your own money first.
+If you can’t afford to lose money, you should not take out a loan to invest.
+Instead, focus on saving money and micro-investments, and come up with a plan so you can make consistent and larger investments over time.

 Article sources